 We go to great lengths to ascertain the correct diagnosis to provide the appropriate treatment for your specific needs.
 We are happy to explain our findings so that you understand what is being recommended and why.

 Where your tooth has been damaged because of dental decay a restoration (filling) is often the best treatment.
 Our in-house hygienists can help you establish an ongoing program to maintain optimal oral health.

 Wisdom teeth, also known as third molars, are the last teeth to erupt, usually between the ages of 17 and 25.
 Wisdom teeth generally cause problems when they only partially erupt through the gum or when they position themselves improperly.

 Bacteria and food particles often collect around an impacted wisdom tooth, causing it, or the next tooth to decay.
 It is very difficult to remove such decay and infection and pain will usually result.

-Pain may also be caused by the pressure of the erupting wisdom tooth against neighbouring teeth.
-In some cases, this pressure may cause the damage of these teeth.
+Pain may also be caused by the pressure of the erupting wisdom tooth against neighboring teeth.
+In some cases, this pressure may cause damage of these teeth.